google/rune/g3doc/database_design.md

 `Statement`s.

 In addition to hierarchical scoping, `Class` data members and methods can be accessed via the dot operator on a `Class` instance.
-Tclass functions can be called directly through the `Tclass`.
+Template functions can be called directly through the `Template`.

 ```rune
 class Foo(self, name) {